Skip to main content

 The only prerequisite for all field courses is BIOL 1060: Principles of Biology II.
 Students who have completed freshman biology are encouraged to apply.

 The summer session at Reis Biological Station will run Monday through Saturday for three weeks.
-In 2024, this will be May 19 to June 8.
+In 2024, this will be from May 19 to June 8.
 If you sign up for a course at the field station, you should expect to leave the station no earlier than 1 p.m.
 Unless there is an emergency, requests to leave early will not be considered.

 Students stay in single-sex cabins that are heated and air-conditioned.
 Cabins have wooden bunks with foam mattresses; students should bring their own pillow, linens (sheets, mattress pad) or sleeping bag and towels.